Stevenkwizera06/FlashCard-App-Backend/README.md

 **create a card**
 ```
 mutation {
-  createCard(question: "What is your name", description: "tell us your name", answer: "Arthur") {
+  createCard(question: "what is the capital city of Rwanda?", description: "Capital city", answer: "Kigali") {
     id
   }
 }